Todo56/Todo56/README.md

-Todo56 aka Gottfried Rosenberger (17)
-Student in Japan
-I do a lot of stuff for Minecraft, especially PMMP.
+You might know me as Gottfried Rosenberger, Grosenberger or Todo56.
+I am a student currently in China, originally Spanish Austrian.
+I did a lot of Minecraft PE (PMMP) related things.